HashLips/hashlips_art_engine/README.md

 ];
 ```

-Then optionally, update your `format` size, ie the outputted image size, and the `growEditionSizeTo` on each `layerConfigurations` object, which is the amount of variation outputted.
+Update your `format` size, ie the outputted image size, and the `growEditionSizeTo` on each `layerConfigurations` object, which is the amount of variation outputted.

+You can mix up the `layerConfigurations` order on how the images are saved by setting the variable `shuffleLayerConfigurations` in the `config.js` file to true.
+It is false by default and will save all images in numerical order.

+If you want to have logs to debug and see what is happening when you generate images you can set the variable `debugLogs` in the `config.js` file to true.
+It is false by default, so you will only see general logs.

 If you want to play around with different blending modes, you can add a `blend: MODE.colorBurn` field to the layersOrder object.
 If you need a layers to have a different opacity then you can add the `opacity: 0.7` field to the layersOrder object as well.
 Both the `blend: MODE.colorBurn` and `opacity: 0.7` can be addes on the same layer if you want to.